 CABS & TUK TUKS!

 Always, always, always negotiate before even stepping foot into one of these notorious traps of Thailand.
 Tuk-Tuks are a Thailand must, especially after a wild night of partying.
 Beware though…If your driver says he “knows a club” for a crazy after-party.
 You may end up dancing solo with your mates after paying a potentially pricey entrance of which your driver will get a cut.
 Been there, done that!
 Ooops.

 When jumping in a cab, ask if they will run the meter.
 Won’t happen all the time, but if you’re solo or with a friend you have a better chance at getting a better price.

 BUSSES, TRAINS & FERRYS

 Mostly on time, sometimes late and sometimes broken down!
 A popular way to maximize your time and save a nights accommodation is to travel overnight.
-With varying degrees of quality you may either sit 10 hours on a wooden seat in a 3rd class train car, have a cozy snooze on a decent bunk bed while rocking gently (or violently) through the gulf of Thailand (sea sick tablets!!) or stretching out on a plush VIP coach listening to Thai soap operas.
+With varying degrees of quality, you may either sit 10 hours on a wooden seat in a 3rd class train car, have a cosy snooze on a decent bunk bed while rocking gently (or violently) through the Gulf of Thailand (seasick tablets!!) or stretching out on a plush VIP coach listening to Thai soap operas.

 If possible, book early and consider getting to your station early as traffic can be unpredictable.
 Do a little research to ensure as comfortable a ride as possible.
 Bear in mind, sometimes it’s just luck of the draw.